devstrons/newsXplorer/README.md

 🌟 Star the project to bookmark and appreciate the work.

-newXplorer welcomes everyone to contribute to this project.
+"newXplorer" welcomes everyone to contribute to this project.
 Make sure you read the guidelines mentioned [here](https://github.com/devstrons/newXplorer/blob/main/CONTRIBUTING.md).

 <h2 align="center" style="font-weight:bold">🤝 Community</h2>
 <p align="center">